bvm-org/bvm/README.md

     bvm> 1 { 2 { 3 { (-1, 0) 1 RETURN } 1 RETURN } EXEC } EXEC EXEC
     [3]

-Just like with strings and the dictionary stack, lexical addresses can be explicitly `PUSH`ed onto the operand stack to avoid the implicit default operator.
-Once there, they can act as addresses for the `LOAD` and `STORE` opcodes: `LOAD` just takes an address off the operand stack and pushes back on the value found at that address, whilst `STORE` expects to find a value at the top of the stack, and an address next.
+Just like with strings, lexical addresses can be explicitly `PUSH`ed onto the operand stack to avoid the implicit default operator.
+Once there, they can act as addresses for the `LOAD` and `STORE` opcodes:
+`LOAD` just takes an address off the operand stack and pushes back on the value found at that address, whilst `STORE` expects to find a value at the top of the stack, and an address next.
 When the addresses are strings, `LOAD` and `STORE` manipulate the dictionary stacks, but when the addresses found are lexical addresses they modify the relevant stacks.
 Again, note how lexical address when used both through `LOAD` and through the implicit default operator do *not* remove the referenced values.

     bvm> 17 PUSH hello 3 (0) PUSH (2) LOAD ADD COUNT RETURN
     [17, "hello", 3, 20]